 White Rose Network for Affective Communication in Consumer Product and Exhibition Design2005 – 2008 Participant in this £350k EPSRC funded research network.
 Contributed to and named as co-investigator in a successful resulting bid for £0.5m under the AHRC/ EPSRC 'Designing for the Twentyfirst Century' scheme for My Exhibition - Designing for Affective Communication, Personalisation and Social Experience.

-AHRB Research Training Network2004 - Led £10k AHRB funded Research Training Network with Leeds Metropolitan University, Nottingham Trent University, Manchester Metropolitan University Coventry University and University of Lincoln to develop 'ADIT' – Art and Design Index to Theses available at Sheffield Hallam University.
+AHRB Research Training Network2004 - Led £10k AHRB funded Research Training Network with Leeds Metropolitan University, Nottingham Trent University, Manchester Metropolitan University Coventry University and University of Lincoln to develop 'ADIT' – Art and Design Index to Theses.

 Current PhD Students

-- Member of the Design Research Society (DRS); convener of DRS Special Interest Group 'OPEN: Objects, Practices, Experiences, Networks'.
+- Hon.
+Treasurer of the Design Research Society (DRS); convener of DRS Special Interest Group 'OPEN: Objects, Practices, Experiences, Networks'.

-- PhD external examiner at University of Central England, London Metropolitan University, University of Lancaster, University of Brighton.
+- PhD external examiner at University of Central England, London Metropolitan University, University of Lancaster, University of Brighton, Royal College of Art, Northumbria University.

 Sponsors and collaborators